-ADRC counselors empower individuals to make informed decisions about Long-Term Services and Supports (LTSS).
-Short-term assistance connects individuals to available services and supports and help consumers obtain benefits for which they are eligible.
+ADRC counselors empower individuals to make informed decisions about Long-Term Services and Support (LTSS).
+Short-term assistance connects individuals to available services and support and helps consumers obtain benefits for which they are eligible.

 Information and Assistance (I & A)